nehcgnail/nehcgnail.github.io/_pages/people.md

 ## Alumni
 ![image-left](/assets/images/avatar_XiajieZhou.jpg){: .align-left}{:width="210px"}
 **Xiajie Zhou, BM**<br/>
 Xiajie is a graduate student at Nanjing Medical University.
-She was a visiting student at the University of South Carolina in the Spring of 2020. <br/>
+She was a visiting student at Arnold School of Public Health in the Spring of 2020. <br/>
 <br/>
 <br/>